Dianne Durham: Later career and legacy

 After leaving competition, Durham became a coach, both for the Károlyis and at the University of Illinois at Chicago as well as performed in professional shows.
 Later, she owned and operated a gymnastics school, Skyline Gymnastics, on Chicago's North Side, for seventeen years.
 She also became a gymnastics judge, coach and motivational speaker.

+At the 1992 Summer Olympics held in Barcelona, Spain, Durham participated as a performer.

 In 2015, she was inducted into the Indiana Gymnastics Hall of Fame.
 In 2017, she was inducted to the U.S. Gymnastics Regional Hall of Fame.
-In 2021, she was inducted into the USA Gymnastics Hall of Fame.
+In 2021, she posthumously was inducted into the USA Gymnastics Hall of Fame.
+In 2023, she was inducted into the Gary, Indiana Sports Hall of Fame.

 Durham was featured in a 2020 work by Johannesburg-based artist Thenjiwe Nkosi.
 The video piece, entitled "Suspension", cut together footage of Black elite gymnasts from all over the world in the moments just before their routines commenced; Durham, shown posed just before her floor routine, with arms folded across her face, is the opening image.
 The New York Times review called the piece "sublime" and "the drop-everything-and-stream-it-now achievement of [the] video exhibition" in which it was presented.

+Several accomplished Black gymnasts have noted Dianne Durham as a source of inspiration.
+At her memorial service, Simone Biles, Betty Okino, and Gabby Douglas cited Durham's contributions to gymnasts as a catalyst to their own careers.
+Biles states "Dianne really paved the way for Black gymnasts like me."
+Similarly, Douglas describes her as a trailblazer and Okino attributed the current representation in gymnastics to Durham's contributions.